NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 Finally, this full-site raster is saved as a geotiff and cloud-optimized geotiff (COG) file in an output folder specified in the function.

-This is useful for visualizing and conducting further analysis of data for a full site in your preferred geospatial application, eg. ArcGIS, QGIS, or Google Earth Engine.
+Once you have generated full-site geotiffs, it is much simpler to visualize and conduct further analysis of the data in your preferred geospatial application, eg. ArcGIS, QGIS, or Google Earth Engine.

 <div id="ds-objectives" markdown="1">